commercialhaskell/stack/doc/nix_integration.md

 There are two options to create such a build environment:

 - provide a list of [Nix packages][nix-search-packages]
-- provide a custom `shell.nix` file that gives you more control of what libraries and tools are available inside the shell.
+- provide a `shell.nix` file that gives you more control of what libraries and tools are available inside the shell.

 The second requires writing code in